charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p1-familiar.md

 repository on Github, and/or in the [five-letter-words](https://charlesreid1.com:3000/cs/five-letter-words) repository on git.charlesreid1.com.

-I also have some additional information written up on the charlesreid1 wiki, at [Five Letter Words](http://charlesreid1.com/wiki/Five_Letter_Words), along with a whole bundle of notes from working through Donald Knuth's
+We have also provided additional information on the charlesreid1 wiki, at [Five Letter Words](http://charlesreid1.com/wiki/Five_Letter_Words), along with a whole bundle of notes from working through Donald Knuth's
 <u>Art of Computer Programming</u> at the [Art of Computer Programming](https://charlesreid1.com/wiki/AOCP)
-page on my wiki.
+page of the wiki.

 Expect more soon!